 Career Development Internship (CDI)

-The Manitoba High School Apprenticeship Program is an extension and enhancement of regular apprenticeship training, which integrates school and the workplace and provides students with high school credits that can be used towards continued apprenticeship training after graduation.
+The Manitoba High School Apprenticeship Program is an extension and enhancement of regular apprenticeship training, which integrates school and the workplace and provides students with high school credits.
+High School Apprenticeship credit hours can be used towards a Level One Apprenticeship training program after graduation.